ozgeegorucu/SpotHero-Parking-Spot-Analysis/README.md

 When prices and reviews are compared, low prices have more reviews, and generally, low prices have more excellent scores.

 According to open hours, 95% of parking spots are open 24/7.

-# Usage
-To use the project, you can clone the repository and run the Python script.
-You will need to have the necessary Python libraries installed to run the script.

-# Installation
-To run this script, you will need to have Python 3 installed on your machine.
-You can download it from the official Python website: https://www.python.org/downloads/

-You will also need to install the following libraries:

-BeautifulSoup
-Selenium
-pandas
-numpy

-You will also need to download a web driver for Selenium to use.
-You can download the Chrome web driver here: https://sites.google.com/a/chromium.org/chromedriver/downloads